 As a result of the integration of the two businesses, Radio Communications has generated supply chain efficiencies, reduced product costs and implemented a more effective organisational structure.
-The integrated product delivery represents a unique and differentiated product offering from Radio Communications.
+The redesign of the sales team has resulted in a more integrated sales channel for our LMR and HF products, and the opportunity to become more relevant in the communications industry by moving higher up the value chain to position Codan as a prime contractor for selected programs.